- Concrete blocks

 Note also that the internal / external wall shown in brown is potentially a serious thermal bridge for heat to escape from the inner leaf of the extension inside the house to the cold outer area above it.
 It may need to be of insulating blockwork, especially where the change occurs.

-The difference between cladding and rain screens is not large but it is important.
+The difference between cladding and rain screensthis is a (usually thin) outer cladding on a wall which prevents rain, snow, etc getting at the structure of the wall behind. see more on rain screens is not large but it is important.
 Cladding tends be fixed directly to the face of a building whereas rain screens tend to have an air gap between themselves and the wall.
 With cladding (such as tiles fixed directly to blockwork) there is a chance that rain water might penetrate joints between the tiles and then get drawn back into the wall proper.
-With a rain screen, any water that might get driven by wind back behind the screen then drips out down the back of the screen to the ground.
+With a rain screenthis is a (usually thin) outer cladding on a wall which prevents rain, snow, etc getting at the structure of the wall behind. see more on rain screen, any water that might get driven by wind back behind the screen then drips out down the back of the screen to the ground.

 The other difference is that a rain screen has an air gap which allows the face material to dry out quickly (important for wood) and this gap also allows moisture from the wall itself to dry out easily (important for a breathing walla bit of a misnomer.
 A better term is 'vapour open' because it is not air which is moving through the wall but water vapour.
 See more ).
 On a timber structure there is usually a vapour permeable membrane behind the battensNarrow strips of wood.
 Roof battens are narrow strips used to fix slates and tiles.
 Also used for tile and slate hanging on walls and rain screens so that if any rain should blow right through to the wall surface it will not get through into the wall.
 Rain screens can be quite thin and this is an advantage if the thickness of a wall is becoming a problem due to the large amount of insulation being used.
 Rain screens may have several advantages over a self finish or applied finish